HorizenOfficial/horizen-academy-v2/docs/ethereum-glossary.md

 slug: /ethereum-glossary/
 description: Ethereum is a blockchain network that enables developers to launch their own tokens and build decentralized applications (DApps) using smart contracts.
 image: /img/ethereum-glossary/ethereum-glossary-meta.jpeg
+last_update:
+  date: 2/21/2023
+  author: Horizen Contributor

 ---

 # What is Ethereum? - An Ethereum Glossary

-_Ethereum_ is a blockchain network that enables developers to [launch their own tokens](https://www.horizen.io/academy/what-is-a-token/) and build decentralized applications (DApps) using smart contracts.
+_Ethereum_ is a blockchain network that enables developers to [launch their own tokens](what-is-a-token.md) and build decentralized applications (DApps) using smart contracts.

 ### What are Dapps?
-_Decentralized applications_ (or Dapps) are applications that are built on top of [blockchain protocols](https://www.horizen.io/academy/blockchain-protocols/) and leverage [smart contract technology](https://www.horizen.io/academy/smart-contracts/).
+_Decentralized applications_ (or Dapps) are applications that are built on top of [blockchain protocols](blockchain-protocols.md) and leverage [smart contract technology](smart-contracts.md).

 Dapps take many of the operating models of web2 platforms and traditional banking services and apply blockchain technology to make them operate in a format that is peer to peer, trustless and more transparent.